-For the years ended December 31, 2021 and 2020, former employees obtained a third-party offer for the purchase of shares of common stock held in the Company of 0.2 million and 0.2 million, respectively.
-As the Company had the right of first refusal for the sale of these shares, the Company repurchased the shares for \$3.5 million and \$3.2 million in 2021 and 2020, respectively, from the former employees at the price offered.
+For the year ended December 31, 2021, former employees obtained a third-party offer for the purchase of shares of common stock held in the Company of 0.2 million.
+As the Company had the right of first refusal for the sale of these shares, the Company repurchased the shares for \$3.5 million from the former employees at the price offered.